Student Services and Support Services

 Career exploration and planning assistance is provided to help individuals identify career goals.
 Group intake sessions evaluate the needs of participants using a variety of inventories to help explore interest areas.
 Follow-up appointments provide personalized information.
 In addition, occupational information is available to assist in exploration of career options.
-Career Assessment workshops are provided for both students and nonstudents at no charge to help match their personality to careers.
-Registration is required and can be done at http://www.forsythtech.edu/student-services/career-counseling/.
 Other sources of helpful information in such areas as career/employment, mental health and educational planning are available on the counseling services’ Web site at http://www.forsythtech.edu.

-Students and alumni can register with College Central Network (http://collegeCentral.com/forsythtech), to have access to job listings received from regional employers; and you may build and/or store your resume and portfolio.
+Students and alumni who register with Career Services have access to job listings received from regional employers.
 In addition, Career Services sponsors job fairs, career days and on-campus interviews.
 Employment assistance is provided to individual students and alumni in writing resumes, cover letters and interview preparation.
 Handouts and resource materials on job-search and job market information are available in the Career Services Office.
-Classroom and community presentations on resumes, cover letters, interviews and other job search topics are conducted by a career counselor.
+Classroom and community presentations on resumes, cover letters, interviews and other job search topics are conducted by a counselor and career services technician.

 Disability Services is dedicated to meeting the needs of the increasing number of college students with disabilities.
 Our mission is to ensure that students with disabilities have equal access to educational opportunities at Forsyth Tech.